oschwartz10612/Edu-Pi-Car/README.md

 # Educational Webserver Pi Car Implementation
 A getting started guide to build a Raspberry Pi web controlled robot.
 This is intented as a jumping off point depending on your platform.

+## Platform
+If you are getting started it is recommended to get a kit like [this one](https://www.amazon.com/SunFounder-Raspberry-Graphical-Programming-Electronic/dp/B06XWSVLL8).
+Build it.
+Learn how it works and how the provided libraries work.

 ## Installation
 Update Raspbian Repositories
 ```bash